ratlog/ratlog-spec/readme.md

 ## Spec Description

+text is utf-8 encoded.

 a log is always a single line ending with a unix line separator \n line breaks in the log must be escaped as \\n.

 ### spacing

-when parsing, white space - spaces and tabs \s and \t are ignored around separators []|: when producing it is recommended to :
-- leave no space before and after [
+- leave no space before and after [ surrounding the tags
-- leave no space before ]
+- leave no space before ] surrounding the tags
-- leave a space after ]
+- leave a space after ] surrounding the tags
-- leave no space before :
+- leave no space before : in fields
-- leave a space after :
+- leave a space after : in fields
 - leave no space around | between tags
 - leave a space around | between fields
+- all other spaces are treated as part of values

 ### tags

-  tags are surrounded by []
+  tags are surrounded by [].
-  in a tag ] must be escaped as \] and | as \|
+  in a tag ] must be escaped as \] and | as \|.
-  tags are separated by | without spaces if no tags exist no [] is printed
+  tags are separated by | without spaces. if no tags exist no [] is printed. tags can be repeated. the sorting of tags may be user defined and may be relevant. in terms of data structures tags should be thought of as a list rather than a set.

 ### message

-  in the message [ must be escaped as \[ and | must be escaped as \|
+  in the message [ must be escaped as \[ and | must be escaped as \|.

 ### fields

-  each field starts with a |
+  each field starts with a |.
-  field key and value are separate by : inside a field | must be escaped as \| and : as \:
+  field key and value are separate by :. inside a field | must be escaped as \| and : as \:. the sorting of fields may be user defined and may be relevant, but it is not recommended to do so. field keys may be duplicated, but it is not recommended.
+  In terms of data structures fields should be thought of as a Hashmap/Dictionary rather than a list.

 ## Examples